 Enchey Monastery: This 200-year-old monastery is famous for the mask dance called 'Cham' performed in the month of January.
 An important seat of the Nyingma order, the Enchey Monastery meaning the Solitary temple, was originally built with the solace that no other construction would be allowed near it.
 Monasteries in Sikkim.

 Flower Exhibition Centre: Located near the White Hall Complex of Gangtok this place houses a variety of orchids, seasonal flowers as well as bonsai.
-It is open between April to June and September until the end of November.
+It is open from April to June and from September until the end of November.
 In recent years, this show has become quite popular and famous, as there are flower exhibitions throughout the year in accordance with the seasons and the flowers in bloom.

 Do-Drul Chorten (stupa): This Chorten houses the complete mandala sets of Dorjee Phurba, a set of Holy Books, complete 'Zung' (mantras) and other religious objects.
 The Stupa was built by the venerable Trulshi Rimpoche, head of the Nyingma order of Tibetan Buddhism in 1945.
 Around this Chorten are 10 Mani-Lhakor (prayer wheels).

-Jawaharlal Nehru Botanical Garden: 24km away Gangtok, this garden is consist of temperate forest of Oaks and as many as 50 different kinds of trees species.
+Jawaharlal Nehru Botanical Garden: 24km away from Gangtok, this garden is consist of temperate forests of Oaks and as many as 50 different kinds of tree species.

 Tashi View Point: Built by the late King of Sikkim Sri.
 Tashi Namgyal this viewpoint is at a distance of about 8km away from the town and offers a good view of Mt.
 Siniolchu and Mt.
 Kanchenjunga.

 Ganesh Tok: This spot, 7km away from Gangtok, offers a bird's eye view of the town.
 There is a small temple of Lord Ganesh at this place.
 It is on a hillock on Gangtok-Nathula Road.

-Hanuman Tok: Just above Ganesh Tok lays this viewpoint offering a nice view of the mountains along the horizon and the Gangtok town, there is a Temple of Hanuman here.
+Hanuman Tok: Just above Ganesh Tok lies this viewpoint offering a nice view of the mountains along the horizon and the Gangtok town, there is a Temple of Hanuman here.